 The goals of the Fine Arts program are to instill an appreciation for all arts, to nurture creative abilities, to transfer knowledge to other disciplines, and to encourage life-long learning.
 Within a structured and stable Christian environment, the arts strive to foster a sense of respect, maturity, cooperation, and work ethic consistent with the Christian values taught at the Academy.

-Advanced Art (I and II) is designed for students with prior experience.
+Advanced Art: This is designed for students with prior experience.
 Students will explore a variety of artistic mediums, enhancing their creative abilities with challenging and unique projects.
 Deserving artworks will be entered in exhibits and competitions.
 All students will have their artwork displayed at the school during various times of the year.

-Jazz Ensemble is a year-long course.
+Jazz Ensemble: This is a year-long course.
 The primary goal of this course in the musical arts is to foster an appreciation of expression through sound.
 As the student progresses on his instrument, he will have the opportunity to express himself through music and, at the same time, begin to appreciate the artistic work of other musicians.
 This is a public performance-based class.
 The students will learn the nomenclature and history of their chosen instrument, perform as soloists and members of an ensemble, and develop music reading and writing skills.
 The Subiaco Jazz Ensemble performs music in the following styles: Traditional blues, 30’s-50’s big band, be-bop, swing, rock, R&B, and fusion.
-It is important that our high school music students not only learn to perform this uniquely American music, but also come to an understanding of its origins.
+It is important that our high school music students not only learn to perform this uniquely American music but also come to an understanding of its origins.
 This ensemble is open to instrumentalists of varying skill levels on the following instruments: guitar, bass guitar, keyboard, percussion, trumpet, and trombone, and alto, tenor and baritone saxophone.
 Admission to this ensemble is by audition only.
-Prerequisite: Approval of Department and Academic Dean